chris7neves/FaceMaskCNN/README.md

 # Table of Contents
 1. Directory Structure
 2. Full Run
+3. Kfold Use (command to run in order to reproduce kfold experiment)
-3. Installation
+4. Installation
-4. Notes
+5. Notes
-5. Use
+6. Use

 **NOTE**: Please go to the Full Run section of this README if you simply want to replicate the training, testing and inference procedures followed for our project submission.